For Program Information

 This internship provides career preparation through development of laboratory, management, and communication skills needed for advancement in forensic biology.

 In addition to the required internship and coursework, a thesis-based research project will further shape students into independent scientists capable of applying the scientific method to practical problems, developing skills in experimental design, critical analysis, and innovative thinking.
 These crucial skills provide students with an in-depth knowledge of methods in forensic biology, preparing for success in a leadership role within the field.
 The CFSRE boasts a rigorous federally-funded research agenda, having received recurring grant funding from the National Institute of Justice and Department of Defense.
-Ground-breaking advancements made by staff researchers in the areas of next generation serology, sexual assault kit processing, and genetic profiling have helped shape the forensic biology community.
+State-of-the-Art advancements made by staff researchers in the areas of next generation serology, sexual assault kit processing, and genetic profiling have helped shape the forensic biology community.
 Students will be afforded the opportunity to conduct independent projects with experienced research scientists and are encouraged to submit abstracts for presentation at academic conferences to showcase their research.